 The seafood on offer is also the cheapest we found in Europe, and of an excellent quality.
 Consider feasting on a seafood platter while dining at an outdoor terrace along the coast, accompanied by some fine Bulgarian wine.

 I didn’t notice any signs forbidding dogs from beaches, at least the few that I visited in Bulgaria.
-I would guess that dogs are forbidden from the more popular beaches, but smaller beaches without amenities are likely to allow dogs.
+I would guess that dogs are forbidden from the more popular beaches (at least during the day over the summer months), but smaller beaches without amenities may allow dogs.

-Keep an eye out for what the locals are doing if you are unsure, and always clean up after your dog.
+Keep an eye out for what the locals are doing if you are unsure, and of course always clean up after your dog.

 2. Explore the Mountains around Bansko